 How Universal is Diabetes?

-Type 2 diabetes is more common that type 1.
+Type 2 diabetes is more common than type 1.
 As per the National Diabetes Statistics Report 2017, there are 30.3 million diabetics in the US alone.
-Amongst them 90-95% are type 2 diabetics.
+Amongst them, 90-95% are type 2 diabetics.

 The percentage of diabetics gets increased with age.
 Lesser than 10% of the common public are diabetics whilst 65 and older are 25% diabetics.
 Less than 0.18% are diabetics in the age group below 18.

-In fact, occurrence of diabetes is so common that you can find machines which you can use to test for Diabetes on your own at home.
+In fact, the occurrence of diabetes is so common that you can find machines that you can use to test for Diabetes on your own at home.